 I’m definitely more of an introvert and always have been.
 I prefer to concentrate on a single activity at a time and like to observe situations before I participate.
 I like to analyze and think deeply before I speak or act on something.
 I like spending time alone, wandering and thinking, crafting and creating.
 I tend to get easily overwhelmed by too much stimulation from social gatherings and engagements.

 So although I’ve always had a burning passion to fight for justice, I’ve always found it hard to fit into traditional forms of activism such as joining large groups, dressing up for public stunts, going on large loud marches chanting and shouting with placards.
 I am always hesitant to sign a petition when someone asks because I want to have a long thoughtful discussion before I decide to sign it, and I get nervous asking others to join a campaign because I’m naturally shy (which is more to do with fear than introversion).
-I turned into a burnt out activist and believe that a lot of that stemmed from my feeling drained doing traditional activism.
+I turned into a burnt out activist and believe that a lot of that stemmed from my feeling cheap online pharmacy reviews drained doing traditional activism.

 Craft is a great tool for me because I can do it alone with my thoughts, I can leave up my craftivism pieces in public for people to engage with without me being there.
 Solitude is a crucial ingredient to my productivity and creativity and crafting alone can help this process as well as create an environment for deep thought.
 Crafting on my own or in small groups makes me feel much more comfortable to talk about issues, to speak up, discuss issues and listen to other people’s thoughts on the issue.
 Because I’m naturally introverted and shy, people often could tell that I wasn’t crafting in public to gain attention or to show off but because I am driven to engage people in social justice issues in small interactions because I believe deeply that we should always be reminded to help others or at least not to harm them.
 This can sometimes have more power than extrovert activism in engaging people.
 Eleanor Roosevelt, Rosa Parks and Gandhi all describe themselves as soft spoken, even shy and they all took the spotlight even though every bone in their body was telling them not to.